alok162/Dive-Into-Python/README.md

 **Is Python a Scripting Language or not?**

 Python is a General-Purpose Programming Language or rather a Multi-Purpose Programming Language.
 It is also a Scripting Language as it can be used to combine it into HTML Code used for Web Development.

+**Python GIL (Global Interpreter Lock)**

+Global interpreter lock (GIL) is a mechanism used in computer language interpreters to synchronize the execution of threads so that only one native thread can execute at a time.

+This lock is necessary mainly because CPython’s memory management is not thread-safe(Python virtual machine is not thread safe).

+A global interpreter lock (GIL) is a mutual-exclusion lock held by a programming language interpreter thread to avoid sharing code that is not thread-safe with other threads.
+In implementations with a GIL, there is always one GIL for each interpreter process.

+Applications running on implementations with a GIL can be designed to use separate processes to achieve full parallelism, as each process has its own interpreter and in turn has its own GIL.